emergence-lab/emergence-lab/README.rst

 You can get Docker by navigating `here <http://docs.docker.com/compose/install/>`_.
 Follow the instructions to install both Docker and docker-compose.
 Note that users of OS X only need to install the Docker toolkit.
 For dependencies, install `node.js <http://nodejs.org>`_ and then ```npm install -g bower```.

-After installing Docker and Bower, go to your command line and use the following commands:
+After installing Docker and Bower, go to your command line (or Docker shell) and use the following commands:

 .. code::

     $ git clone https://github.com/emergence-lab/emergence-lab.git
     $ cd emergence-lab
     $ bower install
-    $ cp wbg/settings.docker.json wbg/settings.json
+    $ cp wbg/secrets.docker.json wbg/secrets.json
-    $ docker-machine start default
+    $ docker-machine start default  ## OS X and Windows only
     $ docker-compose build
     $ docker-compose up &
     $ docker exec -it emergencelab_web_1 python /opt/django/manage.py migrate --settings=wbg.settings.docker